BCCHVisionLab/bcchvision/_members/HY-Im.md

   bcchr: him
 ---

-Visit Hee Yeon Im's lab webpage, to delve deeper into her research and work in the Opthalmology Lab at BC Children's Hospital Research Institute.
+Visit Hee Yeon Im's lab webpage, to delve deeper into her research and work in the Interactive Mind & Movement Lab at UBC.

 {%
   include button.html